 Before she could reply, a tearful Manny Garcia rushed in.

-George got up and awkwardly accepted his father’s bear hug.
+George awkwardly accepted his father’s bear hug.

 Arm around his son who was now as tall as him, Garcia then turned to Campbell, “So glad to see you again, David.
 Thank you for bringing George back safely.”

 Campbell nodded.
 “Yeah.
 That was some trip, Manny, and it’s so good to see you again too.”